microcosm/ofxAudioUnitManager/README.md

 Why do I need a manager for ofxAudioUnit?
 -----------------------------------------
 You don't.
-The original addon on it's own is awesome.
-I created this addon because I wanted to be able to experiment quickly and fluidly.
+The original addon on is awesome and lets you do great things with Audio Units.

-All this manager addon does is automate things you may find yourself doing manually with `ofxAudioUnit`, like connecting units together, saving and managing preset files and sending algorithmic MIDI sequences to synths for playback.
+I created this addon because I wanted to be able to experiment with sound quickly and fluidly.
+What `ofxAudioUnitManager` does is automate things you may find yourself doing manually with `ofxAudioUnit`, like connecting units together, saving and managing preset files and sending algorithmic MIDI sequences to synths for playback.

 In other words, this addon lets you focus more on sound design, by automating a lot of the boilerplate engineering stuff.